 Our challenge is to improve and expand the existing network of pipelines and transmission lines to meet the increased demand for energy.
-One way to meet that challenge is to identify and designate right-ofway utility corridors on public lands in a collaborative manner.
+One way to meet that challenge is to identify and designate right-of-way utility corridors on public lands in a collaborative manner.
 The Department has been working with the Western Governors' Association and the Western Utility Group to do just that.
 The designation of utility corridors through BLM land use plans provides an important tool in the planning and location of future pipelines and assists in the processing of rights-of-way applications on the public lands.
+In addition, the Department is committed to working with our stakeholders and Congress to ensure that rights-of-way (ROW) rental fees on public lands are appropriate and fair, and that there is certainty in ROW rental fee valuation.